A note on the ring of invariant jet differentials: Formalism of Differential fields

-It is a famous result in differential algebra and even all over mathematics that the $n$ elements in a differential field are linearly dependent over the field of constants if and only if their Wronskian vanishes.
+It is a quite well known that, $n$ elements in a differential field are linearly dependent over the field of constants if and only if their Wronskian vanishes.
+We will call an extension of the form $A=K\langle u_1,...,u_n\rangle$ with $u_1,...,u_n$ are solutions of